Scientific Name

 How to Grow and Care

-Bear's Paw grows in bright, shaded areas where they rarely receive direct sunlight.
-Outdoors, plant them in slightly sandy, well-drained soil where water doesn't collect after rain or irrigation.
+Bear's Paw grows in bright, shaded areas where it rarely receives direct sunlight.
+Outdoors, plant it in slightly sandy, well-drained soil where water doesn't collect after rain or irrigation.
 Potted plants require a container with at least one bottom drainage hole.
 When planting Bear's Paw in containers, select pots only slightly larger than the root system.

-Regular deep watering in the summer months, when the plant is actively growing, keeps the Bear's Paw healthy.
+Regular deep watering in the summer, when the plant is actively growing, keeps the Bear's Paw healthy.
 Water garden plants deeply once weekly when there is no rainfall, supplying about 1 inch (2.5 cm) of water.
-Potted plants require watering when the soil had almost completely dried.
-Fully drench the soil until the water drains from the bottom hole in the pot, and empty the collected water after draining the pot.
+Potted plants require watering when the soil has almost completely dried.
+Thoroughly drench the soil until the water drains from the bottom hole in the pot, and empty the collected water after draining the pot.
 Bear's Paw only requires enough water in winter, so the soil doesn't dry completely, and the plants don't shrivel.

-Light fertilization twice monthly is only necessary during the active summer growing season.
+Light fertilizing twice monthly is only necessary during the active summer growing season.
 An all-purpose, water-soluble fertilizer, such as a 24-8-16 blend, works well for succulent plants.

 Learn more at How to Grow and Care for Cotyledon.